munificent/craftinginterpreters/book/evaluating-expressions.md

 We could simply not detect or report a type error at all.
 This is what C does if you cast a pointer to some type that doesn't match the data that is actually being pointed to.
-C gets gains flexibility and speed by allowing that, but is also famously dangerous.
+C gains flexibility and speed by allowing that, but is also famously dangerous.
 Once you misinterpret bits in memory, all bets are off.

 Few modern languages accept unsafe operations like this.
 Instead, most are